Welcome to the Stata Center

-The Stata Center is located at 32 Vassar Street in Cambridge, Massachusetts, on the corner of Vassar and Main Street.
+The Stata Center, a Frank Gehry architectural masterpiece, is home to the Computer Science and Artificial Intelligence Laboratory (CSAIL) and is located at 32 Vassar Street in Cambridge, Massachusetts, on the corner of Vassar and Main Street.

 There are two entrances to Stata on Vassar Street, one at the "Gates" end (Main Street side) and one at the "Dreyfoos" end (Massachusetts Avenue side).
 If you are on the Dreyfoos side of the building, all the rooms will start with D, on the Gates side they start with G.